Top Locations to Propose in Chicago

 This lovely lakefront location offers plenty of space for social distancing while delivering unparalleled views of the Chicago skyline.

-Buzzing with joggers, cyclists and Chicagoans enjoying an evening sunset, this location offers it all!
+Buzzing with joggers, cyclists and Chicagoans enjoying a sunset, this location offers it all!

 Street parking is sparse but often available early along Cannon Drive.
-You may also opt to pay to park at the Lincoln Park Zoo’s public parking lot located at 2400 N Cannon Drive Chicago, IL 60614.
+You may also pay to park at the Lincoln Park Zoo’s public parking lot at 2400 N Cannon Drive, Chicago, IL 60614.

 13. Garden of the Phoenix | The Osaka Garden